A Symbol of Solidarity

-Why My Safety Pin Tattoo Matters
+What My Safety Pin Tattoo Means & Why It Matters

 As many of you know, after the Brexit referendum, the United Kingdom saw a vast increase in xenophobic abuse toward minorities.
-Someone suggested using the safety pin as a sign of solidarity and so it began.
+Someone suggested using the safety pin as a sign of solidarity, and so it began.
 It was a way of letting someone know “I am a safe person.”

 But the real history of the pin goes much further than that.
-During Nazi occupation in the Netherlands, the Dutch showed support by discreetly wearing the pin — under a collar or something that could easily be flipped.
+During the Nazi occupation in the Netherlands, the Dutch showed support by discreetly wearing the pin — under a collar or something that could easily be flipped.
 The Norwegians used paper clips to let people know they were “safe.”

 Many people think the pin is stupid.
 Or not enough.
 In fact, some Neo-Nazis are co-opting the pin so they can appear to be safe.